 You can also rent a bike from one of the many local businesses that offer daily and weekly rentals.
 In Midtown, Bike Rent NYC provides bikes in and around Central Park.
 Unlimited Biking offers both tours, family packages and single bike rentals at their locations in Midtown (close to Central Park), Harlem, Brooklyn Bridge (Manhattan side) and on the Hudson River (at Pier 78).
 Finally, you may see folks on the street handing out flyers for rentals, but beware: some of these are not legit operations.
 Check online first to make sure they are on the up and up.

 Another option is a guided group tour that covers certain areas and neighborhoods.
 Most tours come with a bike—though some are BYOB (bike, that is).
-For tours around Central Park, one of the most bike-friendly parts of NYC, there’s Central Park Bike Tour.
+For tours around Central Park, one of the most bike-friendly parts of NYC, there’s NYC Central Park Bike Rental.
 Brooklyn Bike Tours provides a variety of routes through the scenic borough.
 Located in Williamsburg, Get Up and Ride organizes a number of tours in Brooklyn and Manhattan; you can sign up for a private tour too.

 When biking in an urban area, riders should be extra alert and aware of their surroundings—particularly on busy roads, near parked cars and at intersections.
 Cars, trucks, pedestrians and bikes all share the street, and bikers must follow the same rules of the road as other vehicles.
 That means if you run a red light, you could get a ticket.
 Remember as well to always ride with the flow of traffic, stay off sidewalks, hand-signal before making turns and yield to pedestrians.